Gvte-Kali/Network/Easy_PiVPN/Readme.md

 This guide explains how to install PiVPN on your device (ideally a Raspberry Pi 4 or 5).

+## Disclaimer

+!!!
+This is meant to setup your PiVPN with OpenVPN !!!
+Support for Wireguard is not done and setup with Wireguard might not work.

 ## Steps

 Before you begin, ensure you have the following: